EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 # Introduction to High Performance Computing

-This course aims to inform users of the principles of how high perofrmance computer (HPC) systems operate and how to efficently utilise the computing power they can offer.
-The will start with a disucssion of HPC systems hardware and the common strucutures of HPC codes…
+This course aims to inform users of the principles of how high performance computer (HPC) systems operate and how to efficiently utilise the computing power they can offer.
+The will start with a discussion of HPC systems hardware and the common structures of HPC codes…

 ```{prereq}